Sergo2020/Sign_detection/readme.md

 ### Instructions:

-   1. Extract files
-   2. Set python > 3.8 environment according to requirements.txt
+   1. Set python > 3.8 environment according to requirements.txt
-   3. To test on provided data run main.py either from terminal or IDE
+   2. To test on provided data run main.py either from terminal or IDE
-   4. To run test on provided and simulated data there is also Jupiter notebook.
+   3. To run tests on provided and simulated data there is also a Jupyter notebook.
       1. It is already pre runned, therefore results will show up automatically.
-      2. You may additionally re run it as specified within the notebook.
+      2. You may additionally re-run it as specified within the notebook.